MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ---

-### Hypothesis 4: Coastal areas with higher fishing activity have higher amounts of fishing-related debris (2012-2015)
-- **Alternative Hypothesis (H₁):** Coastal areas with higher fishing activity have higher amounts of fishing-related debris.
-- **Null Hypothesis (H₀):** Coastal areas with higher fishing activity do not have higher amounts of fishing-related debris.
+### Hypothesis 4: The proportion of fishing-related debris relative to other types of debris has increased over time, suggesting an increasing contribution from fishing activity.
+- **Alternative Hypothesis (H₁):** The trend in fishing-related debris is significantly different from the trend in other types of debris over time.
+- **Null Hypothesis (H₀):** The trend in fishing-related debris is not significantly different from the trend in other types of debris over time.
 - **Rationale:**
   The fishing industry contributes significantly to marine debris, especially plastics and fishing gear (nets, ropes, etc.).
-This hypothesis tests whether higher fishing activity correlates with more debris.
+While it is known that marine debris originates from various sources (e.g., shipping, recreational activities, land-based pollution), identifying whether fishing activity contributes disproportionately to debris accumulation would help clarify the extent of its impact.
 - **EDA Approach:**
-  - Heatmap of only fishing-related goods
+  - Mapping of only fishing-related debris
-  - Overlay with fishing activity data
+  - Comparison with global fishing watch activity data
+  - Line chart to compare fishing debris to other litter types.
 - **Validation Method:**
-  - **For 2012-2015:** Fishing effort data can be confidently compared with marine debris data from the same period.
-  - **For 1992-2011:** While direct comparison with fishing data is not possible, debris trends over time can still be analysed.
-It is possible to hypothesise that earlier fishing efforts might have had similar patterns to the 2012-2015 period, depending on historical context.
+  - Linear regression
+  - Mann-Kendall

 ---
 ## <a id="project-plan-methodology"></a>🧭 Project Plan & Methodology